Sales process engineering: History

 James Cortada was one of IBM's management consultants on market-driven quality.
 His book TQM for Sales and Marketing Management was the first attempt to explain the theory of TQM in a sales and marketing context.
-George Antoin Smith, Jr. in Naperville, Illinois, an electrical engineering graduate of Purdue University, had been a successful field sales engineer and district sales manager of Hewlett Packard electronic components to OEMs.
-In 1989 George Smith received the HP President's Club Award for career excellence in HPs sales organization.
-In 1992, he started a consulting company to demonstrate to sales managers how they could tactically measure and improve sales productivity.
-He also wrote the Sales Quality Audit.
 Todd Youngblood, another ex-IBMer, in his book The Dolphin and the Cow (2004) emphasized "three core principles": continuous improvement of the sales process, metrics to quantitatively judge the rate and degree of improvement, and a well-defined sales process.

-Meanwhile, another executive from IBM, Daniel Stowell, had participated in IBM's expansion from selling hardware in the 1960s and '70s "the only way it knew how, through face-to-face sales" to the company's first use of a market channel in a project known as the "Alternate Channels Marketing Test."
+Meanwhile, another executive from IBM, Daniel Stowell, had participated in IBM's project known as the "Alternate Channels Marketing Test."
 The idea was to incorporate direct response marketing techniques to accomplish the job of direct salespeople, and the initiative was quite successful.
-Notably, his story illustrated the need for "consensus management" of the sales team.
-Traditional ways of managing sales people did not work when team members who had to develop a new way of selling were embedded in 14 different sales offices around the US.

-The culture of sales was based on intuition and gut feel, not on data and mathematical logic like the culture of operational excellence.
-However, many people inside the quality movement could see that the scientific mindset ought to apply to sales and marketing.
 Paul Selden's "Sales Process Engineering, A Personal Workshop" was a further attempt to demonstrate the applicability of the theory and tools of quality management to the sales function.

-Brent Wahba, an engineer with a background in Lean at GM and Delphi Automotive, also saw that root cause thinking had not yet penetrated the culture of sales and marketing management.
-His book "The Fluff Cycle," criticized business writers in sales and marketing.
-He observed that traditional "best practices" approach as well as the insights of sales consultants usually do not work for very long.
-His point was that this is precisely because they are transplanted from outside the company, rather than being the result of people inside the company improving their thinking about the problems they face.